Welcome to Hull York Medical School

 Meet the Programme Director

-Book a one-to-one chat with Dr Laura Sadofsky to learn more about our MSc in Pharmacology and Education.
+Book a one-to-one online chat with Programme Director Dr Nguok Ngie ("Eunice") Su to learn more about our MSc in Pharmacology and Drug Development.

 Get the answers to your questions about the course, studying at Hull York Medical School, support, finance and more.